c3lang/c3-web/src/content/docs/Language Fundamentals/modules.md

 ## Changing The Default Visibility

 In a normal module, global declarations will be public by default.
 If some other visibility is desired, it's possible to declare `@private` or `@local` after the module name.
-It will affect all declaration in the same section.
+It will affect all declarations in the same section.

 ```c3
 module foo @private;